zsteinkamp/steinkamp.us/pages/posts/2024-05-31_sock-strategy-success.md

 Folding clothes was a pain in the ass because there were four kinds of socks to match up.
 Nobody got time for that!

 They would wear out at random times, spaced out quite a bit.
-So I ended up just limping along buying three packs when I started to run low.
+So I ended up just limping along buying three-packs when I started to run low.
 The problem was that frequently they were different kinds.
 I could have seven different kinds if I kept that up.
 No thank you, SIR!

 Furthermore, once the clothes were folded, I would just haphazardly dump the paired socks into the sock drawer, with no rhyme or reason for what was happening.
 Maybe I'd even stir them around a little bit like they were sock soup in their big sock cauldren or some other masculine shit like that.